Baby it’s Cold Outside

 A traditional shepherds pie, while delicious and filling, may not be the healthiest option.
 Lamb and venison are both high in iron, B6, B12, and protein.
 However, venison is a much leaner meat.
 You can still use lamb in this recipe if you are a purist (or can’t find venison), but I like the leaner meat in this.
 The next healthy swap I made was the potato topping.
 Instead of using a traditional mash, I use a cauliflower and parsnip puree.
 I love how light and fluffy this puree is, without being too heavy.
 You won’t get the same brown crispness as you do with mashed potatoes, but the flavor is amazing.

 The trickiest swap is the gravy.
 There are many different versions of the gravy for traditional shepherds pie, but my favorite has always used Worcestershire sauce and tomato paste.
-In order to get a similar flavor for this gravy, I used apple cider vinegar and mustard powder.
+In order to get a similar flavor for this gravy, I used and mustard powder.
 This created the perfect combination of tang for the gravy, and the mushrooms used in the meat added the much needed umami flavor.
 I also swapped out the tomato paste, and used some homemade tomato bacon jam.
 Thicken this up with some cassava flour, and you have a first class gravy for your pie.
 It came out better than I could have hoped!

 Serving up a Hot Meal